nour-ahmed9/Restaurant_Chain_PerformanceAnalysis/README.md

 # Restaurant_Chain_PerformanceAnalysis
-interactive dashboard provides a comprehensive analysis of branch performance, focusing  on key metrics such as customer satisfaction, revenue, and expenses.
+Data Validation and Dashboard Creation
+Firstly I ensured the data integrity and validity before performing any analysis to guarantee accurate and reliable insights.
+After thorough validation, I developed a dynamic and interactive Excel dashboard to visualize key metrics effectively, enabling clear and actionable data-driven decisions.